UnamSanctam/SilentXMRMiner/README.md

 * Codedom - No need for external libraries to compile

 * Injection - Hide payload behind a legit process "explorer.exe"

+* CPU & GPU Mining - Can mine on Both CPU and GPU (Nvidia & AMD)

 ## Prerequisites (From Lime Miner v0.3)